theforeman/foreman_pipeline/README.md

 #foreman/bundler.d/*.local.rb
 gemspec :path => 'path/to/this/plugin'
 ```
+Foreman Deployments have not yet been released, which means you have to manually clone their [repo](https://github.com/theforeman/foreman_deployments) and add them to Foreman the same way as this plugin.
-then execute from Foreman's root
+Then execute from Foreman's root
 ```
 bundle install
 rake db:migrate